saezlab/ltp-invitro/README.md

 # instances of SwissLipids and LipidMaps databases you desire to use.
 # If you want to use the most recent versions comment out those lines.

-# Open a python shell and run the analysis
+# Open a Python3 shell and run the analysis
 # as you see in `workflow_features.py`:

 >>> from ltp import featureproc